Alvin Gipson

-Alvin "Bubber" Gipson, Sr. (May 7, 1914 – March 25, 1987) was an American Negro league pitcher in the 1940s.
+Alvin "Bubber" Gipson, Sr. (May 7, 1914 – March 25, 1987) was an American Negro league baseball pitcher in the 1940s.
 A native of Shreveport, Louisiana, Gipson spent most of his career in Birmingham as a mainstay of the Black Barons' pitching staff.

 Early life

 Alvin Gipson was born on May 7, 1914, in Shreveport, Louisiana.

 Career

 Independent ball

 Alvin Gipson began his career playing with Abe Saperstein's independent Cincinnati Buckeyes/New Orleans Crescent Stars, touting a 22–3 record in 1939 or 1940.
 Gipson was billed as "potentially another Satchel Paige" in press announcing his team's barnstorming tours.

 Negro Major Leagues

 Chicago American Giants

 Though no league play statistics are listed for Gipson with the Chicago American Giants, he appears in their 1941 team photo taken at Muelenbach Field in Kansas City.

 Birmingham Black Barons

 Gipson joined the Black Barons in 1941 and was on the pitching staff as they won the NAL pennant in 1943 and 1944.
 He registered a 0–1 record in the NAL's split season playoffs against the American Giants in 1943, but did not make any appearances in either World Series.